neurodata/neurodata.io/README.md

 ## Team member addition info
 All information regarding team members for both the website's neurodata.io/about/team/ page, and Jovo's CV (neurodata.io/about/jovo, the Mentorship section) is derived from the bib file located in `content/bibs/people.bib`.
 It is very important that everyone keep their personal information up to date, as this will be reflected on Jovo's CV.
 In addition to the information added here, you will need to upload an image to `content/source/images/people` and state its name in the `file` category (for example, `john_doe.jpg`).
+See below if you wish to add someone to the website who shouldn't show up on either the cv or the Teams page.

 ```
 @incollection{<ID>,